 Visit St. Jakob’s Church and see a 500-year-old altarpiece.
 Spend some time doing your holiday shopping.
-Watch the sun set from the Town Hall tower – or better yet, see it while strolling the 1.5-mile stretch of wall that surrounds the Old Town.
+Watch the sunset from the Town Hall tower – or better yet, see it while strolling the 1.5-mile stretch of wall that surrounds the Old Town.

 Rothenburg ob der Tauber, like Neuschwanstein Castle, is a part of the Romantic Road, and therefore, very popular.
 Once you arrive, you’ll see why.
-Check out guided tours to Rothenburg ob der Tauber here.

 Day Trip to the Alps

 The iconic Alps look gorgeous in winter, even if it is a little cold to be outside.
-Dress warm, wear comfortable shoes, and prepare to explore this mountainous area.
+Dress warm, wear comfortable shoes and prepare to explore this mountainous area.

 - Check out my post with the best places to visit in Bavaria (you might find more travel inspiration for Bavaria!).

 Day Trip to Salzburg

-Start your day early so you can explore the city center with its many sights and attractions and if you visit in December you can also head to the Christmas Markets.
-You can check out Check out guided tours to Salzburg here.
+Start your day early to explore the city center with its many sights and attractions and, if you visit in December you can also head to the Christmas Markets.
+You can check out guided tours to Salzburg here.

 Check out my Bavaria itinerary here.